West Palm Beach DUI Attorney

 The suspension will be effective immediately.
 If breath or blood alcohol level is 0.05 or higher, the suspension shall remain in effect until completion of a substance abuse evaluation and course.
 The officer will issue the driver a temporary permit effective 12 hours after issuance which is valid for 10 days, provided the driver is otherwise eligible.

-Seek an Experienced West Palm Beach DUI Attorney Today
+Contact a West Palm Beach DUI Attorney Today

 If you have been convicted of any type of DUI charge, you will need to take immediate action in your defense.
 Speaking to a DUI defense lawyer as soon as possible after your arrest is critical to navigate the nuances of your charge and potential penalties.
 DUI attorney Nellie L. King will work personally with you to build a strong defense to protect your rights – and your reputation.